Theorist in the Spotlight: Mary Ainsworth

 Mary Dinsmore Salter Ainsworth was born on December 1, 1913, in Glendale, Ohio, USA.
 She developed a keen interest in psychology during her undergraduate years at the University of Toronto, which eventually led her to pursue a Ph.D. in developmental psychology at the University of Toronto.
 Ainsworth's early work was influenced by the renowned psychologist John Bowlby, who focused on the importance of early attachments between infants and their caregivers.

-In 1950, Ainsworth began her groundbreaking research in Uganda, where she spent several years studying the behavior of mothers and infants in a naturalistic setting.
+In 1950, Mary Ainsworth began her groundbreaking research in Uganda, where she spent several years studying the behavior of mothers and infants in a naturalistic setting.
 Her extensive fieldwork laid the foundation for her influential "Strange Situation" experiment, which examined the nature of the attachment bond between children and their primary caregivers.
 Ainsworth's findings, published in her seminal work "Patterns of Attachment" (1978), established three distinct attachment styles: secure, anxious-ambivalent, and avoidant.

 What are Mary Ainsworth's Significant Contributions to Early Childhood Education